03/12/2014 by Carney Sandoe Staff |

 If you’ve attended any of our conferences, you know that the interviews you’ll have there are simultaneously exactly like a “regular” interview with a school and nothing like a “regular” interview.
 When else would you sit among hundreds of people in a speed-dating type setting and concentrate your attention amid the buzz of dozens of other interviews for 30 minutes?

-When you emerge from a draining “regular” interview, whether it takes place on the phone, on Skype, or on a school’s campus, you have a pretty good idea of what you should do next.
+When you emerge from a draining “regular” interview, whether it takes place on the phone, on Zoom, or on a school’s campus, you have a pretty good idea of what you should do next.
 Before you conclude the interview, you know to ask about next steps: What does the school’s hiring timeline look like?
 When should you expect to hear from the interviewer?
 Is there anything else he or she needs from you?

 In a jam-packed 30 minutes, though, you might not quite get to asking about next steps, despite your best-laid plans.
 And when you leave a conference interview, you might be left a little confused.
 Was this a “normal” interview?
 Is the ball in your court, or the school’s?
 Should you send a thank you note?
 Should you send a message using the online conference module?